Amnesty & Legalization Programs

 Temporary Protected Status (TPS)

 Grants temporary protection to nationals of designated countries experiencing armed conflict, natural disasters, or other extraordinary conditions.
-Currently covers ~320,000 people from 16 countries including Venezuela, Haiti, El Salvador, and Ukraine.
+Over 1 million pending applications from 17 countries including Venezuela (403K), Haiti (331K), and Ukraine (143K).See full TPS data →

 The Backlog Connection